 Insect-repellent wipes are something you will be so glad to have in the Caribbean.
 When you are out & about in the tropics, you are going to encounter bugs.

 Bugs like mosquitoes can carry harmful diseases, and you will want to do what you can to avoid getting bit.

 While you could bring a pump spray bottle, we prefer bug wipes (like these from Avon’s Skin So Soft line).

-They are perfect size to carry in your day bag and you don't have to worry about it spilling on your items in you luggage.
+They are the perfect size to carry in your day bag and you don’t have to worry about it spilling on the items in your luggage.